godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 For the remaining of the coding period, we'll be focusing on:

-- `CodeLens` support for disable warnings and show slots informations connected nodes.
+- `CodeLens` support for disable warnings and show slots information connected nodes.
 - Adding a way to auto insert the signal connection code via the LSP.
 - Fixing bugs in current implementation and merging them in Godot's `master` branch.
 - Porting the client to other popular editors like Atom and Emacs.